Port of Tanjung Pelepas: Facilities

-The current port offers 14 berths totaling 5 km of linear wharf length, and a 1.2 million square meters container yard which contains around 240,000 TEU in storage space, 48,374 ground slot and 5,080 reefer points.
+The current port offers 14 berths totalling 5.1 km of linear wharf length, and a 120 ha container yard which contains around 240,000 TEU in storage space, 48,374 ground slot and 5,080 reefer points.

-The berths are serviced by 66 Super Post-Panamax quay cranes, 24 (EEE crane) with 24 rows outreach, 11 of which have a 22 rows outreach and dual hoist 40’ pick, 30 with 22 rows outreach and twin 20’ lift.
+The berths are serviced by 66 Super Post-Panamax quay cranes, 24 EEE cranes with 24 rows outreach, 11 of which have a 22 rows outreach and dual hoist 40 ft pick, 30 with 22 rows outreach and twin 20 ft lift.
 The total capacity of the port today is over 12.5 million TEU per year with 174 rubber tyred gantry cranes and 498 prime movers operates around the container facility.

 In addition to road connectivity, the port is also connected to the peninsula's freight railway system that extends from Johor to the south to southern Thailand to the north, via a 4-track rail terminal.
-The port development area covers 2,000 acres for the port terminal and 1,500 acres for the free trade zone.
-The port has a harbour with a draft of 15 – 19 metres, and a turning basin of 720 metres.
+The port development area covers 2000 acre for the port terminal and 1500 acre for the free trade zone.
+The port has a harbour with a draft of 15–19 m, and a turning basin of 720 m.

 The 2007 master plan of the port envisages over 95 berths with 150 million TEU terminal handling capacity.
 The berths are expected to extend from the mouth of the Pulai River to Malaysia–Singapore Second Link.